All Episodes

 Everybody knows what's coming.

-They know where to stack the hole, you know, push them back, push them back far back.
+They know where to stack the hole.

-I mean they're about ready to be pushed back into their fourth or fifth safety here.
+They're about ready to be pushed back into their fourth or fifth safety here.

-They just keep coming at us the same way and they're getting beat up, and it's battered left syndrome.
+They just keep coming at us the same way, and they're getting beat up, and it's battered left syndrome.

 Let me give you examples.